 New technologies pop up daily.
 Old technologies get revamped.
 Things change.

 What serves you best today might not serve you well enough tomorrow.
 Always be on the lookout for new technologies that help smooth out your processes even more.
 It’s an ongoing challenge to keep up and stay as efficient as possible – embrace it.
 Don’t forget to celebrate the wins along the way though.

 Write down your first goal for digital transformation.
 Something simple for now – like “increase production” or “decrease workplace risk” or even “save the forests.”
 Tear that page off and put it somewhere visible.

 Tomorrow morning, grab that note and take a hard look at your business or department.
 Find a process that needs attention and matches your goal, and dive in.
 Start there and then.
 If your process uses paper, use Appenate to mobilise it.
 We’ll get you up to speed quickly, so you can turn your paper form into a digital one with ease.

-You’ll get 30 days of Appenate free.
+You’ll get to try Appenate free.
 We’re also running a special ’90 days for $90′ offer.
 This is to help you smooth out the process at minimal cost so that you’re making a great ROI right from the start.